Compare Scooter Insurance

 Are scooters cheap to insure?

-Less expensive scooters with smaller engines and lower top speeds are likely to be the cheapest to insure.
+Less expensive scooters with smaller engines and lower top speeds are likely to be the cheapest to insure, especially when compared with larger and more powerful motorbikes.

 How much is road tax for a scooter?